How To Speed Up Your Android Phone [June 2020]

 - What You Shouldn’t Do

-Your phone might be acting slow, but that doesn’t necessarily mean you need a multiple-step process to fix the issues causing the slow down.
+Your phone might be acting slow, but that doesn’t necessarily mean you need a multiple-step process to fix the issues causing the slowdown.
 Sometimes, the simplest solution to your problems is also the correct one, so we’ll start by taking a look at some of the easiest ways to fix the speed of your phone or tablet.
-While you might be tempted to do a full factory restore of your device, there are quite a few steps you should take before resorting to such drastic measures.
-So, in no particular order, here are some quick fixes for your Android device.
+While you might be tempted to do a full factory reset of your device, there are quite a few steps you should take before resorting to such drastic measures.

 Restart Your Phone or Tablet